thermotools/KineticGas/docs/markdown/source_build.md

 # Installing KineticGas

-KineticGas is available on PyPi as the [`pykingas`](https://pypi.org/project/pykingas/) package, compiled for MacOS running on Apple Silicon, for python versions 3.8-3.11.
+KineticGas is available on PyPi as the [`pykingas`](https://pypi.org/project/pykingas/) package, for python versions 3.8-3.11, compiled for MacOS running on Apple Silicon, Linux and Windows.

-For other operating systems, KineticGas must currently be built from source.
+For MacOS running on Intel, or other operating systems, KineticGas must currently be built from source.

 ## Building from source